Ghee cholesterol relationship is a well-known concern: now the trillion-dollar quandary is, how ghee is good for health.

 Clarified butter in the diet

-Clarified butter in diet and sedentary lifestyle can be dangerous for every human being irrespective of their age range and general health condition.
-On the other hand, active lifestyle, healthy ghee diet, and good amount of rest can be helpful for staying healthy and staying away of cardiac diseases.
+Clarified butter in diet and a sedentary lifestyle can be dangerous for every human being irrespective of their age range and general health condition.
+On the other hand, an active lifestyle, a healthy ghee diet, and a good amount of rest can be helpful for staying healthy and staying away from cardiac diseases.

 Cow ghee and cholesterol control

 Moderate Consumption of pure brown butter and cholesterol control is an interrelated factor.
-You can keep your LDL cholesterol count strictly under control by adding moderate ghee in diet.
+You can keep your LDL cholesterol numbers chart strictly under control by adding moderate ghee to your diet.